garrardkitchen/akka-clustering/README.rst

 My supposition here is that due to the weight of traffic, the actor never got the chance to respond to the seed node so it believe it was down and then took it out of circulation.
 At least with the ``Ask`` implementation the receiver actor has to respond to the sender actor and therefore the seed acknowledges this and is satisfied that receiver node is still active.
 I however cannot confirm this.

-Deploying receiver on Cloud Platform
+Deploying receiver on cloud platform
 ====================================

 To run this on a VM on the Azure cloud platform please: